 ```

 Eye tracking is now an established and widely used technique in the behavioural sciences.
-Psychology is perhaps the scientific discipline which has seen the most sustantial adoption of eye-data research, where eye-tracking systems are now commonplace in centres of academic research.
+Psychology is perhaps the scientific discipline which has seen the most substantial adoption of eye-data research, where eye-tracking systems are now commonplace in centres of academic research.
 Beyond academic institutions, eye-tracking continues to be a useful tool in understanding consumer behaviour, user-interface design, and in various forms of entertainment.

 By recording the movement of an individual's gaze during research studies, researchers can quantify where and how long individual's look at particular regions of space (usually with a focus on stimuli presented on a 2D screen, but also within 3D space).
-Eye-tracking provides a rich stream of continuous data and therefore can offer powerful insights into real-time cognitive processing.
+Eye-tracking provides a rich stream of continuous data which can offer powerful insights into real-time cognitive processing.
 Such data allow researchers to inspect the interplay of cognitive processes such as attention, memory, and decision making, with high temporal precision [@beesley2019].

 While there are abundant uses and benefits of collecting eye-movement data in psychology experiments, the collection of such data has many implications for the eventual analysis work that is undertaken by the researcher.
-The continual stream of recording can lead to an overwhelming amount of raw data: modern eye-trackers can record data at 1000 Hz and above, which results in 3.6 million rows of data per hour.
+The continual stream of recording can lead to an overwhelming amount of raw data: modern eye-trackers can record data at 1,000 Hz and above, which results in 3.6 million rows of data per hour.
 The continual nature of the data also leads to a wealth of choice in the manner in which it is analysed.
 As such, the provision of suitable computational software for data reduction and processing is an important part of eye-tracking research.
 The companies behind eye-tracking devices offer licensed software that will perform many of the common steps for eye-data analysis.
 However, there are several disadvantages to using such proprietary software in a research context.
 Firstly, the software will typically have an ongoing license cost for continual use.
 Secondly, the algorithms driving the operations within such software are not readily available for inspection or adaptation for new purposes.
 These significant constraints mean that the use of proprietary analysis software will lead to a failure to meet the basic open-science principle of analysis reproduction, for example as set out by the UK Reproducibility Network: "We expect researchers to... make their research methods, software, outputs and data open, and available at the earliest possible point...The reproducibility of both research methods and research results ...is critical to research in certain contexts, particularly in the experimental sciences with a quantitative focus...".